SqueezeLLM: Dense-and-Sparse Quantization: Methodology

 \subsection{Dense-and-Sparse Kernel Implementation}

-A natural question to consider is the impact of both the non-uniform and Dense-and-Sparse decomposition on latency.
-We found that it is pretty straightforward to implement these methods efficiently.
-We first implemented 3-bit and 4-bit dense lookup table-based kernels in order to perform matrix-vector multiplication between the compressed matrix and an uncompressed activation vector.
-These kernels are optimized to load the weight matrix in compressed format and dequantize it piece-by-piece to minimize memory bandwidth utilization.
-The compressed matrices store 3-bit or 4-bit indices, which correspond to entries in lookup tables containing FP16 values associated with the bins obtained from non-uniform quantization.
-After dequantizing using the lookup table, all arithmetic is performed in full precision.
+To efficiently process non-uniformly quantized values, we implement 3/4-bit CUDA LUT-based kernels for matrix-vector multiplication between compressed weight matrices and uncompressed activation vectors.
+These kernels load the compressed weights and dequantize them piece-by-piece to minimize memory bandwidth utilization.
+The compressed matrices store 3/4-bit indices, which correspond to LUT entries containing FP16 values associated with the bins obtained from non-uniform quantization.
+After dequantization, all arithmetic is performed in FP16.

-In order to process our Dense-and-Sparse representation efficiently, we also develop CUDA kernels for Dense-and-Sparse matrix-vector multiplication.
-We have employed custom sparse kernels to load a matrix in CSR format as well as a dense activation vector, inspired by the implementations in \cite{spmv-blog}.
-Additionally, we implemented a hybrid kernel to handle cases where there was a skewed nonzero distribution in the weight matrix where a small number of channels in the weight matrix had a large number of nonzeros (see Fig.~\ref{fig:data-skew} in Appendix~\ref{subsec:data_skew}).
-We processed this small number of rows using a dense matrix-vector operation in parallel with our sparse matrix-vector operation to reduce the latency of the sparse matrix-dense vector operation.
-In our experiments, we isolated out the 10 rows with the greatest number of nonzeros in each weight matrix to be processed in parallel.
-The dense non-uniform kernel and hybrid sparse CSR kernels are launched in one call to avoid overhead from summing the output vectors from these separate operations.
+To optimize the handling of our Dense-and-Sparse representation, we develop kernels for sparse matrix-vector multiplication that load a matrix in CSR format and a dense activation vector, inspired by~\cite{spmv-blog}.
+Since the non-zero entry distributions are highly skewed across rows (Appendix~\ref{subsec:data_skew}), assigning a single thread per row can be inefficient due to uneven workload distribution among threads.
+Thus, we implement \textit{balanced hybrid kernels} based on \cite{flegar2017balanced} by assigning an equal number of nonzeros per thread; this leads to additional synchronization across threads due to rows being processed by multiple threads, but leads to a more balanced work assignment.
+We set the number of threads such that there were 10 nonzeros per thread.
+The dense non-uniform kernel and balanced sparse kernels are launched in one call to avoid overhead from summing the outputs from these separate operations.